-It organises workshops that offer tools and knowledge about nutrition, health and domestic economy.
-Each migrant community will share and teach the others how to prepare traditional recipes from their own cultures.
+It organised workshops that offered tools and knowledge about nutrition, health and domestic economy.
+Each migrant community shared and teached the others how to prepare traditional recipes from their own cultures.

 This activity builds on a similar workshop conducted in 2013.
-Notably, the participants in the 2013 workshop are leading the current activity and serving as the main motivators in the neighbourhoods.
-They are invited to participate in the planning of each of the project activities – an encouraging element that highlights the success of the approach so far.
+Notably, the participants in the 2013 workshop were leading the current activity and serving as the main motivators in the neighbourhoods.
+They were invited to participate in the planning of each of the project activities – an encouraging element that highlights the success of the approach so far.

 The project was sponsored by Metropolis and is being implemented by the Secretariat for Habitat and Inclusion, Government of the City of Buenos Aires (SECHI).